lehtiolab/msstitch/README.md

 Shotgun proteomics has a number of bioinformatic tools available for identification and quantification of peptides, and the subsequent protein inference. `msstitch` is a tool to integrate a number of these tools, generating ready to use result files.
+Supported formats are currently:

+- mzML files
+- Fasta peptides
+- MSGF+ PSM tables (and mzIdentML)
+- Sage PSM tables (not for quant yet)
+- Percolator output
+- OpenMS consensusXML isobaric quant
+- Hardklor/Kronik MS1 quant output
+- Dinosaur MS1 quant output

-If you need support for a specific program, there is limited time but infinite gratitude :)
+If you need support for another format, there is limited time but infinite gratitude :)

 ## Usage